About Me

 Calibrated Recommendations as a Minimum-Cost Flow Problem

-Himan Abdollahpouri, Zahra Nazari, Alex Gain, Clay Gibson, Maria Dimakopoulou, Jesse Anderton, Benjamin Carterette, Mounia Lalmas, Tony Jebara (WSDM 2023)
+Abdollahpouri, Nazari, Gain, Gibson, Dimakopoulou, Anderton, Carterette, Lalmas, Jebara (WSDM 2023)

-Calibration in recommender systems has recently gained significant attention.
 In the recommended list of items, calibration ensures that the various (past) areas of interest of a user are reflected with their corresponding proportions.
-For instance, if a user has watched, say, 80 romance movies and 20 action movies, then it is reason-able to expect the recommended list of movies to be comprised of about 80% romance and 20% action movies as well.
+For instance, if a user has watched, say, 80 romance movies and 20 action movies, then it is reasonable to expect the recommended list of movies to be comprised of about 80% romance and 20% action movies as well.
 Calibration is particularly important given that optimizing towards accuracy often leads to the user’s minority interests being dominated by their main interests, or by a few overall popular items, in the recommendations they receive.
 In this paper, we propose a novel approach based on the minimum-cost flow problem for generating calibrated recommendations.
 In a series of experiments using two publicly available datasets, we demonstrate the superior performance of our proposed approach compared to the state-of-the-art in generating relevant and calibrated recommendation lists.

 [Paper]